Editorial by Industrial Quick Search

 Reverse Osmosis (RO) System

-A reverse osmosis (RO) system boosts the pressure in the feed line to push water through semipermeable membranes, which eliminate up to 99% of dissolved solids.
-This process results in a rinse that leaves no spots and provides a flawless finish on glass and chrome surfaces.
+A reverse osmosis (RO) system boosts the pressure in the feed line to push water through semipermeable membranes, which eliminate up to 99% of dissolved salts and solids.
+This filtration technology results in a crystal-clear rinse that leaves no spots, providing a flawless finish on glass, paint, and chrome surfaces.
+RO water is especially valued for enhancing vehicle protection coatings and hydrophobic effects, resulting in superior customer satisfaction ratings.

 Water Reclaim System

-In a water reclamation system, water is drawn from the settling tank, treated, and then returned for reuse.
-Closed-loop systems continually recycle the water within the car wash, ensuring that none of it is discharged outside the facility.
+Water reclamation systems play a vital role in recapturing, treating, and reusing water from the wash process.
+In a water reclamation system, water is drawn from the settling tank, treated for removal of dirt, oil, and chemicals, and then recirculated for reuse.
+Closed-loop systems continually recycle the water within the car wash, ensuring that minimal water is discharged outside the facility and supporting zero-discharge operations.

 Water Restoration System